Trisha Yearwood Shares Her Favorite Thanksgiving Memories

-Singer Trisha Yearwood has made a second career out of her down-home expertise in the kitchen, as a respected cookbook author and now the host of her own cooking show, “Trisha’s Southern Kitchen,” on the Food Network.
-But it might surprise some to know she didn’t actually start testing her cooking skills until she moved from Georgia to pursue her musical dreams.
+Trisha Yearwood has made a second career out of her down-home expertise in the kitchen, as a respected cookbook author and the host of her own cooking show, ‘Trisha’s Southern Kitchen,’ on Food Network.
+But she didn’t actually start testing her cooking skills until she moved from Georgia to pursue her musical dreams.

 “The first year I cooked Thanksgiving dinner in Oklahoma,” she recalls, “Garth had me cook a stunt turkey before the big day so he could taste-test it!”